 Policy Analysis –

-This past week, NH-ISAC announced the launch of a new tabletop exercise – Cyber Outbreak.
+This past week, H-ISAC announced the launch of a new tabletop exercise – Cyber Outbreak.

 If you’d like to participate in the kick-off exercise, please register here.